windflow-io/EternalEngine/README.md

 ### next steps

 1. Some kind of data needs to "populate" (components must be hydrated with content) from the page.
+2. Make a hand drawn layout for Mimo
+3. Mock it up
+4. Add Google Analytics
+5. Make our page nice

 ### production considerations
 * Pre-Render with Puppeteer-Prerender